Blog

 Careers for Homeschoolers: Nursing

 Nurses are in high demand.
-With the population growing older, there are fewer nurses and the need is great.
+With the population growing older, there are fewer nurses and the need is rising.
 There are a huge variety of careers within nursing, not just hospital care.
-The hours can be long, but they don't have to be.
-The job can be physically taxing, but not always.
-It's an extremely flexible career that easily adapts for parents with young children.
-It's a great field for missionaries, and a great "foot in the door" as a great skill that can benefit any country.
+The job can be physically taxing, with long hours spent on your feet, but many places will work with your schedule and your needs.
+Sometimes the work is long and hard for a season, then you can slow down again.
+It is an extremely flexible career that easily adapts for parents with young children and a great field for missionaries, and a great "foot in the door" as a skill that can benefit any country.

-Nursing requires math and science.
-I used algebra every day when I worked as a nurse, calculating medication and IV fluids.
-One small math mistake could cause a serious medication error, so the pressure was intense.
-In high school I completed pre-calculus, and calculus was required in college.
-As with any medical or science field, it's helpful to keep to the standard science courses: biology, chemistry, and physics.
+Nursing requires a lot of math and science.
+Unlike some careers, algebra is a daily use skill when working as a nurse.
+When calculating medication and IV fluids, one small math mistake could cause a serious medication error, or overdose.
+As with any medical or science field, it is helpful to keep to the standard science courses of biology, chemistry, and physics and include upper mathematics like Algebra II and pre-calculus.

 ×